viveksbharati/SIDS/README.md

 ## Training

-The Jupyter notebook contains the code to train the model with a new data set.
+The Jupyter notebook contains the code for training the model with a new data set.
 The training data (images of babies that conform to different classifications) are to be placed in the stipulated folders.

 ### Step 1:  Preparing the data - Generate Images